longphungtuan94/voice_verification/README.md

 # Zalo Voice Verification Challenge

 ## Encoder:
-Please refer to Corentin Jemine's awesome Real-Time-Voice-Cloning repository.
-All of the source
+The Encoder is a module of Corentin Jemine's awesome [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) repository.
+Please visit his repository for more in depth information

 ### Preprocess data
-You will need the following datasets:
+You will need one of the following datasets (ideally all):
 - [LibriSpeech](http://www.openslr.org/12/): train-other-500 (extract as `LibriSpeech/train-other-500`)
 - [VoxCeleb1](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html): Dev A - D as well as the metadata file (extract as `VoxCeleb1/wav` and `VoxCeleb1/vox1_meta.csv`)
 - [VoxCeleb2](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox2.html): Dev A - H (extract as `VoxCeleb2/dev`)